BigLittle9/-Creating-a-coding-practice-website-/README.md

 -

 ## Python libraries
 Once you determine and set-up your python IDE, you will need to install some libraries using the command line.
-You begin with installing the pip installer, then python Flask.
+You begin with installing the pip installer, then set-up your virtual environment, then python Flask.

 For mac/Linux
 ```